apptainer/apptainer-userdocs/singularity_and_docker.rst

 .. _sec:best_practices:

 *********************************************************
- Best Practices for Docker & {Singularity} Compatibility
+ Best Practices for Docker & {Project} Compatibility
 *********************************************************

-As detailed previously, {Singularity} can make use of most Docker and OCI images without issues, or via simple workarounds.
-In general, however, there are some best practices that should be applied when creating Docker / OCI containers that will also be run using {Singularity}.
+As detailed previously, {Project} can make use of most Docker and OCI images without issues, or via simple workarounds.
+In general, however, there are some best practices that should be applied when creating Docker / OCI containers that will also be run using {Project}.

    #. **Don't require execution by a specific user**

-   Avoid using the ``USER`` instruction in your Docker file, as it is ignored by Singularity.
+   Avoid using the ``USER`` instruction in your Docker file, as it is ignored by {Project}.
 Install and configure software inside the container so that it can be run by any user.

    2. **Don't install software under /root or in another user's home